 Tax debt can quickly become a significant burden.
 This sort of debt can even inhibit the enjoyment of owning property you have worked hard to accumulate.
 Failure to pay your taxes can have serious repercussions in both the short and long term.
 If you are a homeowner, the IRS may place a lien on your home for failure to pay your tax debt.
 A federal tax lien can cause numerous complications in your personal, financial, and business affairs, so it is important to understand what the lien entails and how you can remedy the issue.

 A federal tax lien is the federal government’s way of claiming unpaid taxes by laying claim to your property, in order to protect their financial interest.
 Prior to placing a lien, the IRS will send a Notice and Demand for Payment explaining the amount of tax owed.
 You are responsible for contacting the IRS to resolve your account, even if you believe the notice is erroneous.

 Failure to respond or pay the tax owed can result in one placed on your property.
 If you are unsure how to handle a Notice and Demand, consult a tax attorney who can help you resolve your tax problems and avoid a potential lien.
 Keep in mind that these can also be placed on other assets or personal property, so it is wise to resolve the issue as quickly as possible.

 A Lien Upon Property

-The IRS can place a lien upon property you own – even if title to that property is free and clear.
+The IRS can place a lien upon the property you own – even if the title to that property is free and clear.
 An IRS tax bulletin concerning federal tax liens explains in plain language actions the government can take when it comes to tax debt.
-In the bulletin, it states that a lien is a “legal claim” by the government in the event you fail to pay a tax debt.
+The bulletin states that a lien is a “legal claim” by the government if you fail to pay a tax debt.